pulp-platform/FlooNoC/README.md

 ## 💡 Design Principles

-Our NoC design is grounded in the following key principles:
+_FlooNoC_ design is based on the following key principles:

-1. **Full AXI4 Support**: Our design fully supports AXI4+ATOPs from AXI5 as outlined [here](https://github.com/pulp-platform/axi/tree/master), particularly multiple outstanding burst transactions.
-It utilizes low-complexity routers and a decoupled link-level protocol to ensure scalability, thereby enabling tolerance to high-latency off-chip accesses.
+1. **Full AXI4 Support**: _FlooNoC_ fully supports AXI4+ATOPs from AXI5 as outlined [here](https://github.com/pulp-platform/axi/tree/master), providing a high-bandwidth and latency-tolerant solution. _FlooNoC_ achieves this with full support for bursts and multiple outstanding transactions.

-1. **Decoupled Links and Networks**: We use a link-level protocol that is decoupled from the network-level protocol.
-This allows us to move the complexity of the network-level protocol into the network interfaces, while deploying low-complexity routers in the network, that enable better scalability.
+1. **Decoupled Links and Networks**: _FlooNoC_ uses a link-level protocol that is decoupled from the network-level protocol.
+This allows us to move the complexity of the network-level protocol into the network interfaces, while deploying low-complexity routers in the network, that enable better scalability than multi-layer AXI networks.

-1. **Wide Physical Channels**: We incorporate wide physical channels in order to meet the high-bandwidth requirements at network endpoints without being constrained by the operating frequency.
-This is in contrast to the traditional narrow link approach.
-Further, the NoC avoids any kind of serialization and sends entire messages in a single flit including header and tail information.
+1. **Wide Physical Channels**: _FlooNoC_ uses wide physical channels to meet the high-bandwidth requirements at network endpoints without being constrained by the operating frequency.
+In contrast to traditional NoCs which use serialization with header and tail flits to transport a message, _FlooNoC_ avoids any kind of serialization and sends entire messages in a single flit including header and tail information.

-1. **Separation of traffic**: Our design acknowledges the diversity in traffic patterns, as it decouples links and networks to handle wide, high-bandwidth, burst-based traffic and narrow, latency-sensitive traffic with separate physical channels.
+1. **Separation of traffic**: _FlooNoC_ addresses diverse types of traffic that can occur in non-coherent systems, by decoupling multiple links to handle wide, high-bandwidth, burst-based traffic and narrow, latency-sensitive traffic with separate physical channels.

-1. **Modularity:** Our design principles also emphasize modularity.
-We have developed a set of IPs that can be instantiated together to build a NoC.
+1. **Modularity:** The _FlooNoC_ architecture is designed with modularity in mind.
+It includes a set of IPs that can be instantiated together to build a NoC.
 This approach not only promotes reusability but also facilitates flexibility in designing custom NoCs to cater to a variety of specific system requirements.

 ## 🔮 Origin of the name